nikbearbrown/AI-and-Marketing/Research/README.md

-# Bear Brown and Company
+# Chapters

+These are the current chapters.